gitlabhq/gitlabhq/doc/administration/monitoring/prometheus/index.md

 ## Configuring Prometheus to monitor Kubernetes

 >**Note:**
-This is a project integration introduced in GitLab 9.0.
-Read more in the [Prometheus integration docs][].
+This feature was introduced in GitLab 9.0.

-GitLab offers powerful integration with Prometheus for monitoring your apps.
+If your GitLab server is running within Kubernetes, an option is now available to monitor the health of each node in the cluster.
+This is particularly helpful if your CI/CD environments run in the same cluster, and you would like enable [Prometheus integration][] to monitor them.

-Metrics are retrieved from the configured Prometheus server, and then displayed within the GitLab interface.
+When enabled, the bundled Prometheus server monitors Kubernetes and automatically [collects metrics](prometheus-cadvisor-metrics) from each Node in the cluster.

 To enable the Kubernetes monitoring: